jobe451/vscode-lorem-whatever/README.md

 * minimum Number of words, a lorem text should consist of.
 * Your favorit Lorem (for beeing accessible via Ctrl+L)
 * Edit the 1-5 Custom arrays for your own base-text extracts to generate Lorems from.
+* For the Lorem Ipsum generator, choose between these behaviours
+  * Always display the pure classic lorem ipsum filler text
+  * Use fully randomized lorem-ipsum style text
+  * the combination of the above, start always classic and add random text.

 ## Contribute